IIIF/api/metadata_api/metadata_1.1.md

 _This section describes the status of this document at the time of its publication.
 Other documents may supersede this document._

+__DRAFT ONLY__

-Copyright © 2012-2013 the Contributors to the IIIF, DMS Council, and other Contributors, published by the IIIF under the CC-BY license.
+Copyright © 2012-2014 the Contributors to the IIIF, DMS Council, and other Contributors, published by the IIIF under the CC-BY license.

 ## Table of Contents